 In line with our mission of Health through Heritage, Oldways creates special events around the world, to highlight healthy foods and drinks.
 Often we initiate a project or conference that we think will further our cause.
 Other times, the spark is a client who comes to us with a good idea that aligns with our goals.
 In that case, we work with them to come up with a compelling and scientiﬁcally-grounded concept that will be cost-eﬀective and have long-lasting impact.
 Here’s just a sample of special conferences, programs or events we’ve designed and executed in recent years:

-Glycemic Index, Load and Response
+Glycemic Index, Load and Response and ICQC

 Oldways partnered with the Nutrition Foundation of Italy (NFI) to organize an International Consensus Summit on Glycemic Index, Glycemic Load and Glycemic Response on June 6-7, 2013 in Stresa, in the Italian Lakes District, north of Milan.